mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 then datasets about "carbon dioxide flux" can also be returned because "carbon dioxide flux" is considered a type of "carbon flux".

-EML 2.2 will have the capacity to add semantic statements, as annotations to datasets.
+EML 2.2 will have the capacity to add semantic statements, as annotations to datasets (EML Development Committee, 2019).
 Here, we describe those features briefly and give examples of two common annotations - at the dataset-level and attribute-level.
-The EML development committee is creating a Semantic Primer, that will be released along with other EML 2.2 documentataion.
+The EML development committee is creating a Semantic Primer that will be released along with other EML 2.2 documentataion.

 # Semantic Triples